Chadwicksracing/Toast-Notification-Script/README.md

-# Toast Notification Script - Mofified by Chad Brower
+# Toast Notification Script - Modified by Chad Brower

     2.0.0 -   Huge changes to how this script handles custom protocols
                 - Added Support for Software Updates : Searches for an update (IPU) and will store in variable